Fragile X Advocacy

 What does participation look like?

 We take care of all of the details!
-You can expect:
+Here’s what you can expect:

 • Training: We will have a combination of mandatory online self-paced training ahead of time and group training/preparation in person at the hotel on the afternoon of Monday, February 26.
 We will also be hosting a virtual Zoom meeting earlier in the month of February for new or returning advocates.